-The mine was part of the Central Kentucky Mineral District consists of more than 200 vertically dipping vein deposits, including barite, calcite, fluorite, galena, and sphalerite.
-3 Mining along the Kentucky River began circa 1900, with significant mines operating at Mundys Landing, Gratz and elsewhere.
+Chinn’s Mine was part of the Central Kentucky Mineral District and consists of more than 200 vertically dipping vein deposits, including barite, calcite, fluorite, galena, and sphalerite.
+3 Mining along the Kentucky River began circa 1900, with significant mines operating at Mundys Landing, Gratz, and elsewhere.

 - McFarlan, Arthur C. “Vein Materials.”
 Geology of Kentucky, Lexington, University of Kentucky, 1943.

 - “24K Geologic Formations.”
 Kentucky Geologic Map Information Service, University of Kentucky Geological Survey, map.